PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 alias cq='checkquota'
 ```

-Another tip is to put the following in your `~/.bashrc` file to see your storage usage each time you login:
+Another tip is to put the following in your `~/.bashrc` file to see your remaining space each time you login:

 ```bash
 if [ ! -z "$PS1" ]; then